Non-Invasive Prenatal Testing (NIPT)

 **COST ISSUES with NIPT TESTING**

-An unexpected problem has developed due to these new NIPT DNA tests.
-They are very expensive tests and they are not always covered by health insurance providers even when we think they should be.
+NIPT tests are very expensive tests and they are not always covered by health insurance providers even when we think they should be.
 Some labs will limit the patient’s out-of-pocket expense even if the test is denied by the insurance or if there is a high patient deductible.

 We will help you work through this issue but you might wish to contact your insurer if you plan to have this test done to find out what your cost is.
 You also might have to contact the genetic testing laboratory to work out the final billing arrangements.
 We have been advised by the genetic testing labs that we work with that they will try to keep your out-of-pocket costs as low as they can.